Transportation and Infrastructure

 This bill helps pay for infrastructure projects in a responsible and innovative way.
 Here’s how it works: if businesses invest in infrastructure bonds, they could bring some of their earnings from overseas back to the U.S. at a better rate.
 These bonds would be used to establish an infrastructure fund to provide up to $750 billion in loans for projects.
 And these bonds wouldn’t just pay for repairing roads or bridges - they could support everything from building new schools to creating energy efficiency projects.
 This all would help modernize our economy and lead to good-paying American jobs.

-More on Rebuilding Our Infrastructure
+More on Transportation and Infrastructure

 WASHINGTON, DC – Representative Ami Bera, M.D.
 (CA-07) issued the following statement after voting for the Bipartisan Infrastructure Bill, historic legislation that will modernize and upgrade our roads, bridges, highways, and broadband access, while creating thousands of good-paying jobs across the country.

 WASHINGTON, DC – Representative Ami Bera, M.D.
 (CA-07) released the following statement after meeting today at the White House with President Joe Biden, Vice President Kamala Harris, Treasury Secretary Janet Yellen, and a bicameral group of Members of Congress to discuss the need to pass the Bipartisan Infrastructure Deal and the Build Back Better Act.

 “I appreciate President Biden for inviting me to the White House to discuss the Bipartisan Infrastructure Deal and the Build Back Better Act.